prarthananbhat/ERA/Session_8/README.md

 ### 💪 Result
 1. Parameters : 49746 (ideally parameters should have changed)
-2. Best Train Accuracy: 76.9
+2. Best Train Accuracy: 81.58
-3. Best Test Accuracy: 78.1
+3. Best Test Accuracy: 73.53

 ### 👀 Analysis
-1. The test accuracy is similar to train or slightly higher till 15th epoch
+1. The model is overfitting too, after 15th epoch the losses are increasing
-2. The parameters are now less than 50k and achieved an accuracy of 78.1%
+2. The target of 70% is acheieved within 20 epochs
 3. We reached a receptive felid of 72